Claims Conference Kagan Fellowships are available for doctoral and post-doctoral candidates around the world conducting Holocaust-related research.

 Examples of publications and scholarship by previous Kagan Fellows.
 The Kagan Fellowship program funds research and writing, allowing scholars to travel to Holocaust-related archives, many of which have not been closely examined by other researchers.

-The annual academic workshop conference is held annually in the summer, alternating venues between the U.S. Holocaust Memorial Museum in Washington, D.C., and Yad Vashem in Jerusalem.
-At the summer workshop, each fellow presents current research and work in progress and responds to questions from peers and veteran scholars.
+The academic workshop is held annually in the summer, alternating venues between the U.S. Holocaust Memorial Museum in Washington, D.C., and Yad Vashem in Jerusalem.
+During the workshop, Kagan Fellows present their works-in-progress, obtain feedback on their projects, network with peers and established scholars, and conduct research at key archives.